w3f/polkadot-wiki/docs/maintain/maintain-guides-best-practices-to-avoid-slashes.md

 slug: ../maintain-guides-avoid-slashing
 ---

-## Best practices to prevent slashing

-Slashing is implemented as a deterrent for validators to misbehave.
-Slashes are applied to a validator’s total stake (own + nominated) and can range from as little as 0.01% or rise to 100%.
-In all instances, slashes are accompanied by a loss of nominators.

 A slash may occur under four circumstances:

 1. Equivocation – A slash of 0.01% is applied with as little as a single evocation.
 The slashed